linode/docs/docs/guides/applications/messaging/install-rocket-chat-helpdesk/index.md

 ---
 slug: install-rocket-chat-helpdesk
 title: "Install and Configure Rocket.Chat as a Chat and Helpdesk Tool"
-description: "Learn how to deploy open source Rocket.Chat on the Akamai Connected Cloud and use it as a business collaboration tool and customer service platform."
+description: "Learn how to deploy open-source Rocket.Chat on Akamai Cloud Computing, and use it as a business collaboration tool and customer service platform."
 keywords: ['open source helpdesk','self-hosted business communication platform','slack competitor']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 authors: ['Nathaniel Stickman', 'John Dutton']
-published: 2024-02-27
+published: 2024-03-05
 modified_by:
   name: Nathaniel Stickman
 external_resources: